 Are you hoping that asking for a divorce will suggest something to your partner and they will begin treating you much better?
 Perhaps they will realize what they have lost and make the changes you need them to make.

-If you want a modification in the characteristics in between you and your partner, it isn’t divorce you want.
+If you want a modification in the characteristics between you and your partner, it isn’t a divorce you want.
 Something to think about; as soon as you have actually separated, your partner is free to form emotional attachments to others.

 Are You Making a Psychological Decision?

 When this is the tenth disagreement with your spouse, the bad feelings will sit with you for some time.
 When your emotions are high, do not make any rash decisions.
 You may just get what you’re wishing for now, and regret it later.

 If you are ready for divorce you will have to release any emotional attachments you have to your partner.
 Unless you can take a look at your spouse as a person who deserves your respect, even throughout the divorce procedure, you are asking for trouble.
 If you can not, your disappointment, anger, and suspicion of your spouse will never ever decrease.